pcasteran/terraform-cdk-bundle/README.md

 If you want to use Poetry as the dependency manager, it is possible using a community maintained [template](https://developer.hashicorp.com/terraform/cdktf/create-and-deploy/remote-templates#use-remote-templates).
-To allow that, Poetry is installed in the Python flavor Docker image.
+To allow that, Poetry is installed in the Python flavor Docker images.

 ```bash
 # Python